 - 1/2 cup sugar

 - 1 teaspoon vanilla

-- In medium bowl, combine flour, baking soda, baking powder, cinnamon, and salt.
-In small bowl, combine milk, sour cream, and vanilla.
+- In a medium bowl, combine flour, baking soda, baking powder, cinnamon, and salt.
+In a small bowl, combine milk, sour cream, and vanilla.
 Add flour mixture to butter mixture.
 Alternately with the milk mixture beating just until batter is combined.
 Gently fold in raspberries (or other berries of your choice).

 - Spoon into tins about 2/3 full.
 Sprinkle with the topping.

 Bake in a preheated oven for 20-25 minutes.
 Cool 5 minutes and remove.